Centre of Excellence for Information Sharing

 If I could sum up my day in Wigan in one word it would be; support.
 All staff members spoke of ‘supporting’ people; they shared a common goal and achieved it by working as a team and sharing information in partnership with each other and the service user.

 Thank you to Wigan for providing a warm and thought provoking introduction to the world of information sharing, I look forward to visiting again soon.

-Keep up-to-date with all the latest news, blogs and case studies by signing up to our free information sharing e-newsletter.
+Keep up-to-date with all the latest news, blogs and case studies by signing up to our free e-newsletter.